InceptionTime/Get-Roblox-Group-Members/README.md

-# Get-Roblox-Group-Members
+# Get Roblox Group Members
-Get members from a rank in a Roblox group
+Get members within a rank in a Roblox group

 Before running update the GROUP_ID variable and within the main() function update the string within the Get_Role_From_Group function call to the rank name